fanbyprinciple/bughunter/hacktify_ctf/osint/readme.md

 The first tactic shown involves using the "forgot my password" feature to see recovery options associated with the account, such as phone numbers and device type

 ghunt email

+using tin.eye

+using binwalk

+bird sounds -  at biirdsoounds webste